atsmacode/aye-poker/README.md

 1. Copy the .env.template to .env
 2. Create a DB for the Symfony app
 3. Download the [symfony-cli](https://symfony.com/download)
-4. Run the following command: `mac/start` or `linux/start`
+4. Run the following command: `dev/start`
     * This will do the following:
        * Install Composer dependencies
        * Migrate the Aye Poker & Poker Game DBs
        * Install NPM dependencies
        * Start the Symfony local server
     * Symfony will provide a link to the app where you can register & login.
 Something like: http://127.0.0.1:8000
-5. Open a new terminal and switch to the following directory for your OS: `cd mac/mercure` or `cd linux/mercure`.
+5. Open a new terminal and switch to the following directory for your OS: `cd mercure/mac` or `cd mercure/linux`.
 Then:

 ```
 MERCURE_PUBLISHER_JWT_KEY='!ChangeThisMercureHubJWTSecretKey!' \